22 LR vs. 22 Mag: Which Rimfire Cartridge Is Better?

 Rimfire for Self-Defense/Home Defense?

-The debate over whether 22 LR and 22 WMR cartridges are capable enough for self-defense has raged on for well over a century.
+The debate over whether 22 LR and .22WMR cartridges are capable enough for self-defense has raged on for well over a century.

 To add fuel to the fire, several ammo manufacturers now offer self-defense rimfire ammo options such as Federal Punch, Hornady Critical Defense, and Speer Gold Dot.
+(For an in-depth look at how Federal's rimfire defensive load performs, check out our Federal Punch 22 WMR review.)

 The 22 WMR has more kinetic energy than many 380 ACP loads, and the rimfire cartridge has considerably less felt recoil.
-This leads many shooters to be more accurate with a rimfire handgun, and putting shots on target is the key to ending a gunfight.
+This leads many shooters to be more accurate with a rimfire handgun – and putting shots on target is the key to ending a gunfight.

-The anti-rimfire crowd will tell you that small-diameter bullets rimfire cartridges fire do not create a wide enough wound channel nor penetrate deep enough to incapacitate a threat.
+The anti-rimfire crowd will tell you that the small-diameter bullets rimfire cartridges fire do not create a wide enough wound channel nor penetrate deep enough to incapacitate a threat.
+Modern defensive centerfire ammo is tailored for optimal penetration through multiple layers of clothing that rimfire ammo might be unable to punch through effectively.

 Despite all the ballistic advantages of centerfire ammo, the one indisputable benefit is reliability.
-Rimfire ammo, particularly 22 LR, is notorious for having reliability issues due to inconsistent priming compound levels inside the cartridge's rim.
+Rimfire ammo, particularly 22 LR, is notorious for having reliability issues due to inconsistent priming compound levels inside the case’s rim.
 As it is a thoroughly mass-produced round, sometimes the priming compound is slightly thinner than it should be.
-If the firing pin pinches the round in an area with less-than-optimal amounts of primer, you may get a “click” when you expect a “bang.”
+If the firing pin pinches the rim in an area with less-than-optimal amounts of primer, you may get a “click” when you expect a “bang.”

 A few dead rounds are not an issue when you’re on the range or out plinking at the farm.
 However, when your life is on the line, the last thing you need to worry about is whether your ammo will fire.